Windows 11 Update

 📀 Retro Companion Props

 Pair the simulator with real floppy disks, an external USB drive, or a beige keyboard you found on eBay.
 Connect a USB speaker playing dial-up noises for immersive time travel.
-Little touches like these push the prank from “cute” to “museum-grade performance art.”
+Little touches like these push the simulator from “cute” to “museum-grade performance art.”

 📚 Teach The History

 Once the laughter subsides, explain why FORMAT commands were dangerous, what FAT32 is, and how modern journaling file systems reduce risk.
-People walk away entertained and smarter, which is the best prank outcome imaginable.
+People walk away entertained and smarter, which is the best simulator outcome imaginable.

 🧪 Operations Drill